 Since you do it and perhaps do it regularly, it means there is some reward that is linked to it.

 Like I said this reward is pain-avoidance.
 We procrastinate on the things that have the potential of causing us psychological or physical pain.
-Procrastination is essentially a defence mechanism of the mind to protect you from perceived pain.
+Procrastination is essentially a defense mechanism of the mind to protect you from perceived pain.

-We always procrastinate when we’ve got something difficult to do- a big project to work on, study, exercise etc. Compare this to the activities that are easy and hardly cause any emotional or physical pain- eating, watching TV, relaxing, listening to music, and so on.
+We always procrastinate when we’ve got something difficult to do- a big project to work on, study, exercise, etc. Compare this to the activities that are easy and hardly cause any emotional or physical pain- eating, watching TV, relaxing, listening to music, and so on.
 We never procrastinate on these things.

 “I had to watch a movie but I procrastinated”, said no one ever.